kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 * scaffolding this project from the repo wasn't convenient.
 I could `git clone` it but that would download a folder with the files, not just files themselves.
 As a result, if I was starting a project from scratch, I would have to rename the folder to match the project.
 If I already started a project in another folder, I would have to copy the dowloaded repo files to that other folder.
 All of this is doable...it's just not convenient.

 * the template contained LESS files but I knew there would be instances where I would need to use another pre-processor.
 For example, [Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
-Plus, I want to use [Rework](https://github.com/reworkcss/rework) at some point because ot lets you build a customizable pre-processor.
+Plus, I want to use [Rework](https://github.com/reworkcss/rework) at some point because it lets you build a customizable pre-processor.
 So there may be times in the future when I don't need LESS, Sass or another CSS pre-proceessor.

-* the template contained a `.gitignore` that listed some common files that are ignored with Git commits.
+* the template contained a `.gitignore` that listed some common files that should be ignored from Git commits.
 But my day job requires my working in a .NET environment that contains requirements that have been codified for almost a decade.
 One of the chief requirements is that we manage version control with [TFS](https://www.visualstudio.com/en-us/products/tfs-overview-vs.aspx "Review Microsoft's Team Foundation Server") instead of Git.

 * the template was configured really well for single page applications (SPAs), but I do a fair amount of WordPress work as well.
 The template wasn't really set up for that: some Gulp/Grunt plugins wouldn't work the way I needed them to, the CSS needed a slightly difference build-out process in some spots and `.gitignore` needed a few more files added to it.

-So a downloadable template wouldn't work because it would be too opinionated.
-It assumed that every project required the same tooling setup when that obviously wasn't true.
+So a downloadable template wouldn't work because it's too opinionated.
+It assumes that every project requires the exact same tooling setup when that obviously isn't true.

-It was clear that I had to find a way to programmatically scaffold each project so I could configure based on a passed (or not-passed) set of options.
-[Yeoman](http://yeoman.io/) is the current popular scaffolding app and I could have spent some time searching through [Yeoman's generators](http://yeoman.io/generators/ "Review Yeoman's generators") to find what I need.
+It was clear that I had to programmatically scaffold each project so I could configure it based on a set of passed (or not-passed) options.
+[Yeoman](http://yeoman.io/) is the current popular scaffolding app and I could have spent some time searching through [Yeoman's generators](http://yeoman.io/generators/ "Review Yeoman's generators") to find what I needed.

-But what I wanted was too specific so I doubted the generators would have what I needed.
-Plus, I wanted to see if I could use Node to build it myself.
+But what I wanted was too specific so I doubted the generators would help.
+Plus, I wanted to see if I could use Node to build a tool for this  myself.

+<a name="tool-building-process"></a>
+## The Tool-Building Process
+I asked around and did some Google searches to figure out the best way to do this.
+It took me about two days of working at night after the day job to get the files and folders to be either created or downloaded.

+From there, I became ridiculously anal-retentive and spent four weeks (FOUR WEEKS) getting things to look and act how I wanted them to.
+This was mostly centered around the logging: what messages were sent to the terminal console as the app progressed.